Heniker/vue-pages-builder/README.md

 in your `package.json` and it should just work (at lest it worked last time I tried).

 Although I would suggest forking this repo instead and using your own URL as I can't promise I won't break anything here in the future.

+In order to get TS types for require.context it is possible to install `@types/webpack-env`

 ### Questions you probably already know the answer to